Chinese bathhouses: History

 The Book of Rites, a work regarding Zhou dynasty (1046 – 256 BCE) ritual, politics, and culture compiled during the Warring States period, states that people should take a hot bath every five days and wash their hair every three days.
 It was also considered good manners to take a bath provided by the host before the dinner.

 In the Han dynasty (202 BC – 9 AD, 25–220 AD), bathing became a regular activity every five days.
 Bath beans, a powdery soap mixture of ground beans, cloves, eaglewood, flowers, and even powdered jade, was a luxury toiletry in the Han dynasty; commoners used powdered beans without spices.

 Luxurious bathhouses built around hot springs were recorded in the Tang dynasty（618 AD – 907 AD).

 While royal bathhouses and bathrooms were common among ancient Chinese nobles and commoners, the public bathhouse was a relatively late development.
 In the Song dynasty (960–1279), public bathhouses became popular and ubiquitous, and bathing became an essential part of social life and recreation.

 By the Yuan dynasty (1271 AD - 1368 AD), bathhouses were known as hùntáng (混堂), which means "mixing hall".
 They provided massage, manicure, rubdowns, ear cleaning, food, and beverages.
 Marco Polo, who traveled to China during the Yuan dynasty, noted Chinese bathhouses used coal for heating, which he had never seen in Europe.
 At that time coal was so plentiful that Chinese people of every social class took frequent baths, either in public baths or in bathrooms in their own homes.

 A typical Ming dynasty (1368 AD - 1644 AD) bathhouse had slabbed floors and brick dome ceilings.
 A huge boiler was installed in the back of the house, connected with the bathing pool through a tunnel.
 Water could be pumped into the pool by turning wheels attended by staff.

 China's oldest existing bathhouse is Wengtang (瓮堂) in Nanjing, which was first established in the early Ming dynasty as the bathhouse of the Porcelain Tower of Nanjing.
 The bathhouse was in operation for over 600 years and was shut down in 2014 with future plans uncertain.
 The bathhouse is classified as a protected cultural relic by the Jiangsu provincial government.

 In the late Qing Dynasty and early Republic of China, bathing, as part of a clean lifestyle, began to receive social attention and promotion.
 As a result, public bathhouses sprang up in cities, and in the first half of the 20th century, bathhouses began to evolve into important bathing places for people.

-Since the late 20th century, many urban bathhouses in China have shifted from basic washing centers to larger leisure centers (xǐyù zhōngxīn) that offer dining, beauty treatments, games, and accomadations.
+Since the late 20th century, many urban bathhouses in China have shifted from basic washing centers to larger leisure centers (xǐyù zhōngxīn) that offer dining, beauty treatments, games, and accommodation.
 Many traditional neighborhood bathhouses face dwindling patronage due to rising rents, and new ones have turned to attracting younger urban consumers.

 In the 21st century, some cities in China have “luxury bathhouses” that offer traditional hot pools and saunas, as well as branded spa-like services.
 Some include dining and overnight accommodations.